Achan81/sei-project-02/README.md

 ## Build:
 Using Zoom and VS Code Live Share to pair code, we began by creating the basic components and BrowserRouter.
-By doing so, we were able to begin to see each page and test that each page connected up ok by adding filler text on each page (such as “Hello World”.
+By doing so, we were able to begin to see each page and test that each page connected up ok by adding filler text on each page (such as “Hello World”).

 ```js
 function App() {